miracum/dqa-dqastats/README.md

 devtools::install_git("https://gitlab.miracum.org/miracum/dqa/dqastats.git")
 ```

+# Configuration

+The database connection can be configured using environment variables.
+These can be set using the base R command `Sys.setenv()`.
+A detailed description on which environment variables need to be set for the specific databases can be found [here](https://gitlab.miracum.org/miracum/misc/dizutils/-/blob/master/README.md).

 ## Example

 This is a basic example to demonstrate how to perform the data quality assessment with DQAstats: